vtt3-research/airi/Video Captioning/README.md

 ## Training

 You can input various argument options that are not listed below.
-If you want to use another options, see the argument part in each file.
+If you want to use other options, see the argument part in each file.

 ### 1. Preprocessing